varnerlab/CHEME-1800-Computing-Book/unit-1-basics/data-file-io.md

 This JSON file defines an object with a single key, "people", that has a value that is a list of objects, each representing a person.
 Each person object has three keys, "name", "email", and "

 ### YAML files
-YAML (YAML Ain't Markup Language) is a human-readable data serialization language that is used to transmit data between systems.
-It is often used as a configuration file format for applications, and is similar to JSON and TOML, but is generally considered to be more readable and easier to write.
-YAML files use a simple syntax that consists of key-value pairs, similar to a dictionary in Python, and can also include nested groups of keys.
-They use indentation to denote structure, similar to Python, and use a variety of data types, including strings, numbers, booleans, and lists.
-YAML files often have a .yaml or .yml file extension.
+YAML (YAML Ain't Markup Language) is a human-readable data serialization language used to transmit data between systems.
+It is often used as a configuration file format for applications and is similar to JSON and TOML, but it is generally considered more readable and easier to write.
+YAML files use a simple syntax that consists of key-value pairs, and can also include nested groups of keys.
+They use indentation to denote structure, similar to Python and use various data types, including strings, numbers, booleans, and lists.
+YAML files often have a `.yaml` or `.yml` file extension.

 Here is an example of a YAML file that could be used to store configuration data for an application: